-The charts below shows rig activity (left) and gross gas production (right) for Northeast Appalachia and Southwest Appalachia.
+The charts below show rig activity (left) and gross gas production (right) for Northeast Appalachia and Southwest Appalachia.
 The rig count has fallen considerably throughout 2019.
 SW Appalachia, which has driven the majority of the rig slowdown, has battled historically low NGL pricing as well as investor pressure on public companies to return more cash to shareholders and be disciplined with capital spending.
 The number of wells drilled in Appalachia has shown more moderated declines in the first half of 2019, showing that operators are drilling more efficiently.

 Beyond the rig count, gross gas production growth is slowing in Appalachia as well.
-After growing by more than 21% between December 2017 and December 2018, dry gas flows in Appalachia has grown by just 2.5% from December 2018 to July 2019.
+After growing by more than 21% between December 2017 and December 2018, dry gas flows in Appalachia have grown by just 2.5% from December 2018 to July 2019.
 This is again driven primarily by SW Appalachia, which grew by nearly 23% from exit-2017 to exit-2018, and just 2.4% so far this year.
 Production growth in NE Appalachia has also slowed, though not at as staggering of a pace as its SW Appalachia sibling.

 With more than two-thirds of 2019 drilling activity driven by publicly traded companies, it’s no surprise that the decrease in capex spending that we talked about in March has slowed growth in the region as a whole.
 Now that most of these companies have reported 2Q’19 earnings, how much is left in the tank?